futurice/vor/vor-image-client/README.md

 ## A light-weight node.js client(server) installed in Raspberry PI 1 or 2
 - connects to backend using websockets
-- takes a picture on socket event
+- takes a picture frequently

 ### Requirements
 - Node.js 5.0.0 [node.js homepage](https://nodejs.org/en/)